gmuraleekrishna/chuck_norris/README.md

 ## Todo

-- Separate configuration and code
 - Remember the last punished build & culprits and announce that build only once
 - Selective build punishing
 - Use human voice instead of espeak robotic voice